Interior Design is Worth the Investment – Here’s Why

 - Better aesthetics (e.g., installing custom woodwork or mosaic tile)

-An interior designer will help you achieve all of these, while at the same time increasing your home’s value to its maximum.
-A true win/win.
-Below, I’ll detail the cost and the benefits of working with a designer, plus give some online options for smaller projects.
-While we focus on full-home projects at Laura U, I believe interior design is worth the investment at any budget.
+An interior designer will help you achieve all of these, while at the same time helping you increase the resale value of your home.
+A true win/win if those are your goals.
+Below, I’ll go into detail on the reasons why interior design is worth the investment, its costs, and the benefits of working with a designer.
+Plus, I’ll give some online options perfect for smaller projects.

 What is the Cost of Hiring an Interior Designer?

 When you decide to hire an interior designer, it’s important to first understand how they charge for their services.
 There are four common types of interior design cost structures designers use.

 - Cost Plus– Designers use this structure when they’re purchasing products for their clients.
 The client’s bill includes the items purchased plus the designer’s service fee.
 For the sake of easy numbers, let’s say the cost of a chair is $1,000 and the designer’s markup is 50%.
 The total cost to the client would then be $1,500.
 This is also called markup pricing.

 - Fixed Rate – This single amount charged to the client covers the amount of design time utilized during the project.
 This pricing typically does not include furnishings or architectural work.
 Let’s say you are looking for some help selecting a color palette for your home.
 If your designer charges a fixed rate of $500 for this service, that is the amount you will pay.